You Have 7 Days. Here Is How to Use Them.

 • No content area below 65% on the practice exam

-• Can solve all 6 math formulas without hesitation
+• Can solve the core math formulas without hesitation

 • EXCEPT/NOT questions feel automatic (True/False Labeling is reflexive)

-If all five are checked, you are ready.
-The anxiety you feel is not evidence that you are not prepared.
-It is evidence that the exam matters to you.
-Every student feels it.
-The ones who pass are the ones who show up anyway.
+If all five are checked, you have a strong readiness signal.
+The anxiety you feel is not proof that you are unprepared.
+It is proof that the exam matters to you.
+Every serious student feels it.
+Your job is to follow the plan anyway.

 Frequently Asked Questions